 The blog has “World Tea Award 2015” and its expert consultant Nicole Martin regularly updates the site with information on tea leaves, recipes and more.
 A true treasure trove of information for tea lovers.

 If you are looking for great blends and their reviews, this is the site to visit.
 With over 2000 reviews and growing, it is hard to say that you won’t find what you are looking for.

 Since you are here, you know how passionate, we at Tea Valley, are about tea.
 Follow the blog to stay updated about premium tea brews available in India and our recipe and accompaniment guides.

 If the blog has you lip smacking for a steamy cup of premium Assam tea, head over to the Tea Valley collection and take your pick from our tea catalog.

-While we often look up food blogs and hear the experts talking about the how great a food or beverage tastes, we never could find the same superlatives to describe our experiences can we?
+While we often look up food blogs and hear the experts talking about the how great a Tasting Tea, we never could find the same superlatives to describe our experiences can we?

 Well, to solve that problem for you and teach you how to describe an experience of tasting your favourite beverage, yes tea of course, we have this post here.

 So, let’s begin.